akshayjshah/blog/posts/colophon.md

 reattached.

 Professionally, I've been a public school teacher, an EMT, and a medical student.
-After finishing medical school in 2011, I moved to California and decided to pursue a career in software.
-I spent a few years as a full-stack web engineer at an enterprise software startup, worked for a few years on Uber's core infrastructure, started my own venture-backed company, and briefly worked at Microsoft on Azure.
-These days, I build better tools for Protocol Buffers at [Buf](https://buf.build).
+After finishing medical school in 2011, I moved to California and left medicine for a career in software.
+Most of my experience is in infrastructure and platform engineering at growing startups, including streaming data infrastructure, service-to-service networking, RPC, and the Go programming language.
 I remain convinced that programming is the _best_ job on Earth.